Foldings in relatively hyperbolic groups: Combination Theorem

 Suppose that 1. and 2. are false and show that this implies 3.

-Let $g\in\pi_1(\A,v_0)$, $t$ some reduced $\A$-path of minimal $X\cup\mathcal{P}$-length with \ppp $\mathcal P$-components representing $g$ and $s$ a realization of $t$.
-As and it suffices to show that that $s$ is a $(K,C_2,C_2)$-local-quasigeodesic and therefore a $(C',C')$-quasigeodesic.
+Let $g\in\pi_1(\A,v_0)$, $t$ some tame $\A$-path representing $g$ and $s$ a realization of $t$.
+The $M$-normality guarantees that $t$ has \ppp $\mathcal P$-components.
+As and it suffices to show that $s$ is a $(K,C_2,C_2)$-local-quasigeodesic and therefore a $(C',C')$-quasigeodesic.
 Thus one needs to show that any subpath of $s$ of length at most $K$ satifies the conditions spelt out in Lemma~\ref{lem:long parabolic edges} where the constant $C$ in the statement of Lemma~\ref{lem:long parabolic edges} is $C_1$.

 Write $s=s_0p_1s_1\ldots s_{l-1}p_ls_l$, where the $p_m$ are the \ppp edges of $s$ with $\len_X(p_m)>\varepsilon_2$.
 Let $i_m$ be such that $p_m$ is a $P_{i_m}$-edge.
-As $t$ has \ppp $\mathcal P$-components this implies that $\PP$-edges of any $s_j$ have $X$-length at most $\varepsilon_2\geq3\nu$.
+As $t$ has \ppp $\mathcal P$-components this implies that $\PP$-edges of any $s_j$ have $X$-length at most $\varepsilon_2\geq 10\nu$.
 It follows that

 for any subpath $\bar s$ of some $s_j$ of length at most $K$.

 Any subpath of $s$ of length at most $K$ fulfills Lemma~\ref{lem:long parabolic edges}~1.\ by definition and it remains to show that it also fulfills Lemma~\ref{lem:long parabolic edges}~2.\ and 3..